rave-n8er/IDEAlize/Readme.md

 DESIGN:
 The app was built using a responsive Bootstrap theme.
 A basic PHP routine handles validation and posting.
+A sample contact page project was used as a starting point.

 USAGE:
 Run the idealize.php page.